Suzanne

 - Apply steps manually in the scene.

 A single microphone button toggles recording on/off to reduce control-surface complexity for beginners.
 The status card updates on each transition, functioning as lightweight feedback for asynchronous operations (recording, network request, response rendering).
 Empty states in the Conversation and Latest Output cards make it clear when no history or response is available yet, and long transcripts or responses can be expanded in place when necessary.
+The overall goal of this structure is not visual novelty; it is to keep prompt entry, context control, and response review spatially coupled so that learners do not need to leave the viewport to manage the assistant itself.

 Cross-platform audio capture strategy